 A microbody is a type of organelle that is found in both plant and animal cells.
 The organelles in the microbody family include peroxisomes, glyoxysomes, glycosomes, and hydrogenosomes.
 In vertebrates, microbodies are especially prevalent in the liver and kidney organs.

-A microbody is usually a vesicle with a spherical shape, ranging from 0.2-1.5 micrometers in diameter.
-The microbodies are found in the cytoplasm of a cell, but they are only visible with the use of an electron microscope.
+A microbody is usually a vesicle with a spherical shape, ranging from 0.2-1.5 micrometres in diameter.
+The microbodies are found in the cytoplasm of a cell, but they are only visible with the help of an electron microscope.

 They are surrounded by a single phospholipid bilayer membrane and they contain a matrix of intracellular material including enzymes and other proteins, but they do not seem to contain any genetic material to allow them to self-replicate.